Wordllban/nulp-labs/README.md

 # nulp-labs
-Laboratory works during achiving bachelor's degree in National University "Lviv Polytechnyic" One branch can represent only one subject at time
+Laboratory works during achieving bachelor's degree in National University "Lviv Polytechnyic" One branch can represent only one subject at time